-- 1. Being beyond the age of compulsory education, which is 16 years of age in the State of Florida. - 2.
-Complete an interview with an FNU admissions representative. - 3.
-Submit a completed and signed Enrollment Application. - 4.
-Make a commitment to abide by the directives and regulations as established by the University Board of Governors. - 5.
-Demonstrate fluency in English on an English Placement Exam.
-Otherwise, the student will have to acquire an adequate level of proficiency. - 6.
-Take a diagnostic test when enrolling in a program that includes ENC 1101 and/or MAC 1105 as a requirement.
+- 1. Documentation of Prior Education as described above. - 2.
+Be beyond the age of compulsory education, which is 16 years of age in the State of Florida. - 3.
+Complete an interview with an FNU admissions representative. - 4.
+Submit a completed and signed Enrollment Application. - 5.
+Make a commitment to abide by FNU directives and regulations